 When you boil it down to its essence, all communication is about coordinating action with people.
-We fail when we are not clear with our language and intent.
+We fail when we are not precise with our language and intent.

-What is obvious to me may not be obvious to you.
+What is evident to me may not be obvious to you.

-Relationships trust is established based on our ability to communicate in unison with each other.
-Healthy relationships are based on promise making, promise keeping, and promise managing.
-Promises are the foundation for our public identity, our effectiveness, and our well-being.
+Relationship trust is established based on our ability to communicate in unison.
+Healthy relationships are based on promise-making, promise-keeping, and promise-managing.
+Promises are the foundation for our public identity, effectiveness, and well-being.

-We may not call them commitments, but promises are agreements and decisions about who is going to do what, when, and how.
+We may not call them commitments, but promises are agreements and decisions about who will do what, when, and how.
 A commitment is a promise to ourselves and a promise to others.

 We cannot have shared commitment without shared understanding.
 Our expectations are based on the promises we think we have made.